Museum of Modern Art: 1958 fire

 On April 15, 1958, a fire on the second floor destroyed an 18 ft Monet Water Lilies painting (the current Monet Water Lilies was acquired shortly after the fire as a replacement).
-The fire started when workmen installing air conditioning were smoking near paint cans, sawdust, and a canvas drop cloth.
-One worker was killed in the fire and several firefighters were treated for smoke inhalation.
-Most of the paintings on the floor had been moved for the construction, although large paintings including the Monet were left.
-Art work on the third and fourth floors were evacuated to the Whitney Museum of American Art, which abutted it on the 54th Street side.
-Among the paintings that were moved was A Sunday Afternoon on the Island of La Grande Jatte, which had been on loan by the Art Institute of Chicago.
-Visitors and employees above the fire were evacuated to the roof and then jumped to the roof of an adjoining townhouse.
+The fire was started by workmen installing air conditioning, who were smoking near paint cans, sawdust, and a canvas drop cloth.
+One worker was killed by the fire, and several firefighters were treated for smoke inhalation.

+Most of the paintings on the floor had previously been removed from the work area, although large paintings including the Monet had remained in place.
+Art works on the third and fourth floors were evacuated to the Whitney Museum of American Art, which abutted on the 54th Street side.
+Among the paintings that were rescued was A Sunday Afternoon on the Island of La Grande Jatte, which had been on loan from the Art Institute of Chicago.
+Visitors and employees trapped above the fire were evacuated to the roof, and then jumped to the roof of an adjoining townhouse.